OldSneerJaw/synctos/README.md

 You will find many more examples in this project's `test/` directory and in the example project [synctos-test-examples](https://github.com/OldSneerJaw/synctos-test-examples).

-See the [Validating](#validating) section for information on using the validation utility to verify the structure and semantics of a document definitions file.
+Refer to the [Validating](#validating) section of the README for information on using the validation utility to verify the structure and semantics of a document definitions file.